 C. Time Spent and Session Rates

 It is unquestionable how important it is to know whether consumers are or are not spending time on your app.
-While it is important for all app categories, entertainment, finances, and on demand are the tree types which specifically need to have a high session rate.
+While it is important for all app categories, entertainment, finances, and on-demand are the three types which specifically need to have a high session rate.

 What makes this metric so important is the fact that it is the only way to know whether people are loving your app or not and single-handedly decide the lifespan of your application on user’s device.